CoMeDi: Context and Meaning—Navigating

 The task is organized by Dominik Schlechtweg, Tejaswi Choppa, Wei Zhao and Michael Roth.

-Shared task deadlines refer to 11:59pm UTC.
-All other deadlines refer to 11:59pm GMT -12 hours ("anywhere in the world").
+Deadlines refer to 11:59pm GMT -12 hours ("anywhere in the world").

 Program Committee